junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-01-04 — The previous question was ordered pursuant to the rule.
 - 2017-01-04 — The rule provides for one hour of debate and one motion to recommit.
+- 2017-01-05 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.